Home Ergonomics: How to Create an Ergonomic Setup for Your Home Office

 It isn’t always sunny out, however, so you may need to rely on other methods to light up your home office.
 You can always hook up an external lamp if you need an extra source of light.
 When using a lamp, try to keep the bulb out of your line of sight, because the glare it gives off can harm your eyesight.

-Workers in the Tri-State area, do you need some extra tools to build your perfect home office?
+Workers in New York, Northern New Jersey and Connecticut, do you need some extra tools to build your perfect home office?
 ProfTech Office Solutions has all the ergonomic supplies you need to stay productive at home.